Jarimus/SynergyChat/README.md

 # SynergyChat
-A repo for a K8s course in boot.dev
+A repo for a K8s course on [boot.dev](https://www.boot.dev/courses/learn-kubernetes).